dumlutimuralp/antrea-packet-walks/part_c/README.md

 What this table does is verifying if the source IP and MAC of the current flow matches the IP and MAC assigned to the Pod by Antrea CNI plugin during initial Pod connectivity.
 It implements this check both for IP and ARP traffic.

-Since the flow comes from the backend2 pod interface, the flow will match the <b>sixth</b> flow entry in this table.
-The source IP/MAC of the current flow belongs to backend2 pod; so spoofguard check succeeds.
+Since the flow comes from the backend2 pod with backend2 pod' s IP and MAC, the flow will match the <b>sixth</b> flow entry in this table and the spoofguard check succeeds.
 The only action specified in the sixth flow entry is handing the flow over to Table 30 (actions=resubmit(,30)).
 So next stop is Table 30.

 ## 10.3 ConntrackTable Table #30